ethereum/ethereum-org-website/src/content/decentralized-identity.md

 ## What are attestations? {#what-are-attestations}

-An attestation refers to a claim made by an entity about another entity.
-An example attestation is a driver's license issued by the Department of Motor Vehicles (DMV).
-A driver's license, which provides a specific claim (that the holder has legal permission and is competent enough to drive a car) is made by one entity (the DMV) about another entity (the driver).
+An attestation is a claim made by one entity about another entity.
+If you live in the United States, the driver's license issued to you by the Department of Motor Vehicles (one entity) attests that you (another entity) are legally allowed to drive a car.

 Attestations are different from identifiers.
 An attestation _contains_ identifiers to reference a particular identity, and makes a claim about an attribute related to this identity.
-The driver's license mentioned earlier, for example, has a mix of both identifiers (such as name, date of birth, and address), as well as an attestation about this individuals legal right to operate a vehicle.
+So, your driver's license has identifiers (name, date of birth, address) but is also the attestation about your legal right to drive.

 ## What are decentralized identifiers? {#what-are-decentralized-identifiers}

-As mentioned, traditional identifiers like legal name, email address or Twitter handle are all reliant on intermediaries such as a governments, email providers or social media platforms.
-Decentralized identifiers (DIDs) are identifiers that are not issued, managed, or controlled by any central authority.
+Traditional identifiers like your legal name or email address rely on third parties—governments and email providers.
+Decentralized identifiers (DIDs) are different—they aren't issued, managed, or controlled by any central entity.

 Decentralized identifiers are issued, held, and controlled by individuals.
 An [Ethereum account](/developers/docs/accounts/) is an example of a decentralized identifier.
-Anyone is free to create as many accounts as they wish, without permission from anyone, and without need to store this identifier in a central registry.
+You can create as many accounts as you want without permission from anyone and without the need to store them in a central registry.

-DIDs are stored on distributed ledgers (blockchains) or peer-to-peer networks.
+Decentralized identifiers are stored on distributed ledgers (blockchains) or peer-to-peer networks.
 This makes DIDs [globally unique, resolvable with high availability, and cryptographically verifiable](https://w3c-ccg.github.io/did-primer/).
-A DID can be associated with different entities, including people, organizations, or government institutions.
+A decentralized identifier can be associated with different entities, including people, organizations, or government institutions.

-## What makes this possible? {what-makes-decentralized-identifiers-possible}
+## What makes this possible? {#what-makes-decentralized-identifiers-possible}

 ### 1. Public Key Infrastructure (PKI) {#public-key-infrastructure}